21 Best Brain Foods to Boost Your Memory and Focus

 Source: Harvard Health Publishing

-You might have heard about the various benefits of rosemary oil.
-However, what you might not know is that rosemary is also excellent brain food.
+You may have heard about the various benefits of rosemary oil.
+However, what you may not know is that rosemary is also excellent brain food.
 Rosemary contains carnosic acid, which protects your brain from neurodegeneration.
 It protects the brain against the chemical free radicals that are linked with Alzheimer’s, brain aging, and strokes as well.

 Source: Texas State University